hosodakazufumi/tfdone/README.md

 ## Usage

-* To add new classes to a model with some training data and training label:
+* To add new classes to a model with some training data and training label (see below for example):

 ```python
 from tfdone import done